310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/happy_drops.md

   </tr>
   <tr>
     <td>
-      the drops of [happy] kindness are gathering to the very brim
+      lots and lots of the drops of [happy] kindness are gathering to the very brim
       <br>
       every time you give me that smile ♪ (smile ♪) that soothes me
       <br>